Find Affordable College Courses

 Check out the nursing bachelor's degree programs at these schools if you want to attend one of the most popular in New Jersey.

-Our 2023 rankings named Rutgers University - New Brunswick the most popular school in New Jersey for nursing students working on their bachelor’s degree.
-Rutgers New Brunswick is a fairly large public school located in the city of New Brunswick.
+Our analysis found Rutgers University - New Brunswick to be the most popular school for nursing students who want to pursue a bachelor’s degree in New Jersey.
+Rutgers New Brunswick is a fairly large public school located in the small city of New Brunswick.

 Of the 351 students majoring in nursing at Rutgers New Brunswick, 19% are male and 81% are female.